qiyunlab/binarena/README.md

 BinaRena compares two binning plans by calculating the [**adjusted Rand index**](https://en.wikipedia.org/wiki/Rand_index) (ARI), which measures the **consistency** between two grouping scenarios of the same dataset.
 Higher is better.
 Two identical plans have ARI = 1.
 Two random plans will have an ARI close to 0.

-One may click the <span style="background-color: lightgrey">&harr;</span> button in the toolbar next to the binning plan, then select a categorical field (another binning plan) to perform this calculation.
+One may click the <span>&harr;</span> button in the toolbar next to the binning plan, then select a categorical field (another binning plan) to perform this calculation.
 It is fast.
 The result will be displayed in a floating message box.

 ## FAQ

-**Does BinaRena expose my data to a remote server?**

-The standalone BinaRena program is a client-end webpage that runs in your browser.
-Theoretically and technically, it cannot communicate with a web server.
-There is no risk with regard to the confidentiality of your data.

-The live demo hosted by [GitHub Pages](https://pages.github.com/) can communicate with the GitHub repository, and the only thing it does is to [retrieve](demo.html) the sample dataset from the repository directory.
-It does not perform any other communication.

 **Is BinaRena really dependency-free?**